Charlotte Stuart, Duchess of Albany: Legacy

-For many years, Charlotte's three children remained unknown to history, and it was believed that the direct line of James II and Mary of Modena ended with the death of Henry in 1807.
+For many years, Charlotte's children remained unknown to history, and it was believed that the direct line of James II and Mary of Modena ended with the death of Henry in 1807.
 However, in the 1950s, research by the historians Alasdair and Hetty Tayler revealed the existence of two daughters and a son.
-Historian George Sherburn then discovered the letters from Charlotte to her mother, from which he wrote his biography of Charles Edward.
+The historian George Sherburn then discovered the letters from Charlotte to her mother from which he wrote his biography of Charles Edward.

 Children

 It appears that Clementina lived on in Fribourg, Switzerland, until her death in 1802 and that it was she who reared Charlotte's children in deliberate anonymity.
-Their identities were concealed by a variety of aliases and ruses, not even being mentioned in Charlotte's detailed will.
-The will makes reference only to Clementina and to Charlotte's desire that Clementina might be able to provide for "her necessitous relations".
-The reason these children remained secret can be explained by the fact that the relationship between Archbishop Ferdinand de Rohan and Charlotte, who had been forbidden to marry, was highly illicit and would have been scandalous.
-Marie Victoire Adelaide (born 1779) and Charlotte Maximilienne Amélie (born 1780) were thought to have been placed in the care of Thomas Coutts, the London banker, and a distant relative of the Walkinshaws.
+Their identities were concealed by a variety of aliases and ruses and were not even being mentioned in Charlotte's detailed will, which makes reference only to Clementina and to Charlotte's desire that Clementina might be able to provide for "her necessitous relations".
+The reason that the children remained secret can be explained by the fact that the relationship between Archbishop Ferdinand de Rohan and Charlotte, who had been forbidden to marry, was highly illicit and would have been scandalous.
+The girls, arguably Victoire Adélaïde (born between 1781 and spring 1783) and Charlotte Maximilienne Amélie (born 1780), were thought to have been placed in the care of Thomas Coutts, the London banker, and a distant relative of the Walkinshaws.
 They remained in anonymity and were believed to have been simply absorbed into English society.

 Charlotte's son Charles Edward (born in Paris in 1784) followed a different path.
-Calling himself Count Roehenstart (Rohan+Stuart), he was educated by his father's family in Germany, became an officer in the Russian army, and a general in the Austrian service.
-He travelled widely—visiting India, America, and the West Indies—before coming to England and Scotland.
+Calling himself Count Roehenstart (Rohan+Stuart), he was educated by his father's family in Germany and became an officer in the Russian army and a general in the Austrian service.
+He travelled widely by visiting India, America, and the West Indies before he came to England and Scotland.
 He told such tall tales of his origins and adventures that few believed his claims to royal descent.
-Indeed, it was not until the 20th century that historian George Sherburn established that he was indeed who he had claimed to be.He died in Scotland in 1854 as the result of a coach accident near Stirling Castle and was buried at Dunkeld Cathedral, where his grave can still be seen.
+Indeed, it was not until the 20th century that the historian George Sherburn established that he was indeed who he had claimed to be.He died in Scotland in 1854 as the result of a coach accident near Stirling Castle and was buried at Dunkeld Cathedral, where his grave can still be seen.
 He married twice but had no issue.